 Based on a recommendation of the World Summit on Sustainable Development (Johannesburg, 2002), the United Nations General Assembly decided to dedicate a UN Decade to ESD (2005-2014) in December 2002.
 It designated UNESCO to coordinate global efforts to make education relevant for addressing present and future sustainable development challenges.

 Halfway through the Decade, UNESCO and the German Federal Ministry of Education and Research, in cooperation with the German Commission for UNESCO, organized the first UNESCO World Conference on Education for Sustainable Development in 2009 in Bonn, Germany.
 The conference took stock of achievements of the first years and gave new impetus for the second half of the Decade.

 Based on the outcome document of the World Conference 2009, the Bonn Declaration, and a newly elaborated strategy for the second half of the Decade, UNESCO has focused its work on three key sustainable development issues: climate change, biodiversity and disaster risk reduction, to be addressed through education.

 The assessment reports on the Decade of ESD, published by UNESCO in 2009 and 2012, have shown that ESD is more and more present in national and international education policies.
 ESD pedagogies are advancing, and practitioners around the world undertake a large amount of high-quality ESD activities.

 ESD after the Decade

-The ESD journey will go on after 2014.
+The ESD journey goes on.
 At the United Nations Conference on Sustainable Development, countries acknowledged the importance of ESD in the outcome document, and made a commitment to strengthening it beyond the end of the Decade.

-The 2014 ESD World Conference therefore not only marks the end of the ESD Decade, but an important milestone for pointing the way ahead.
+The 2014 ESD World Conference therefore not only marked the end of the ESD Decade, but an important milestone for pointing the way ahead.